 As you probably know, DevOpsDays is a volunteer run not-for-profit event.
 Our goal is to help people learn about DevOps, and we couldn’t do it without your support.
 Thank You!!

-A lot of hotels in Seattle sell out in the spring.
+A lot of hotels in Seattle sell out in the Summer.
 It’s a good idea to book any rooms you’ll need as soon as possible.
 We don’t have an official hotel, but there are many in the area.

 You’ll receive a registration code to be given to people who will be attending on behalf of your company.
 Please don’t wait to have them register once you receive your code!
 We’d like to have an accurate count as soon as possible.